pokeghosst/pokebook/README.md

 ## Environment variables

-- `PUBLIC_POKEBOOK_BASE_URL` - The base URL of the PokeBook app deployment with no trailing slash
+- `PUBLIC_POKEBOOK_CLIENT_URL` - The base URL of the PokeBook app deployment with no trailing slash
 - `PUBLIC_POKEDRIVE_BASE_URL`- The base URL of PokeDrive Book deployment with no trailing slash

 ## Building app for deployment